nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_medicationstatement.md

   </tr>
 </table>

-This is not in scope for this version of Care Connect.
+This is not in scope for this version of GP Connect.